 What should I discuss with my health care provider before taking naloxone and pentazocine (Talwin Nx)?

-Do not use this medication if you have ever had an allergic reaction to naloxone (Narcan) or pentazocine.
+You should not use this medication if you are allergic to naloxone (Narcan, Suboxone) or pentazocine (Talacen).

 - asthma, COPD, sleep apnea, or other breathing disorders;